Bakoroba/machine_learning_trading_bot/README.md

 - Create an Evaluation Report

 ## Establish a Baseline Performance
-The baseline plot shows that the actual return is better than the  strategy return.
+Per the plot below, the baseline plot shows that the actual return is better than the  strategy return.
 The model needs tuning to get a better performance.

 <img src="Delta_[Strategy - Actual]_Baseline.png">